dlbock/dlbock.github.io/_posts/2020-02-13-beyond-just-feature-development.md

   - How do I know if they are even being used in production?
   - How do I get notified when things go wrong in production?

-I'll probably come back and update this list over time as I learn about other things that I should care about.
+I'll update this list over time as I learn about other things that I should ~~worry~~ care about.